All Episodes

 I think before Judge Kavanaugh, I was a little worried about the enthusiasm gap that existed between Republican voters and Democratic voters.

-Uh that gap is now closed completely.
+That gap is now closed completely.

 And in most instances, when there's a tie, that means that's a huge advantage for Republicans because pollsters don't tend to get that right.

-All right, well, look, look, you you mentioned a minute ago one of the key examples of why the next few weeks are going to become Republican weeks.
+You mentioned a minute ago one of the key examples of why the next few weeks are going to become Republican weeks.

-Kevin McCarthy just introduced a really important bill that says basically, look, here's your choice.
+Kevin McCarthy just introduced a really important bill that says, basically, look, here's your choice.

 Now, what are the Democrats offering?

-They're offering open borders, either abolish or shrink ice, sanctuary cities.
+They're offering open borders, either abolish or shrink ICE, sanctuary cities.

 So the Democrats are saying, look, we feel really bad that your child may die of an opioid overdose.